anhvlt-2k6/hello-genai-on-win/README.md

 # Hello GenAI on Windows

-Simple GenAI application to try the Docker Model Runner, but running on Windows (Windows 11 + WSL2)
+Simple GenAI application to run the Docker Model, but on Windows (Windows 11 + WSL2)

 ## Environment Variables